legend-exp/legend-data-format-specs/docs/src/hdf5.md

 Data of the inner arrays is flattened into a single 1-dimensional dataset.
 An auxiliary dataset stores the cumulative sum of the size of the inner arrays.

-...

 HDF Attributes:

 * "datatype": "array<1>{array<1>{ELEMENT_TYPE}}"
-* "cumsum_length_ds": Name (as string) of the dataset that stores the cumulative sum of the size of the inner arrays.
+* "cumsum_length": HDF5 object reference to the dataset that stores the cumulative sum of the size of the inner vectors.

 Note: Instead of referring to the auxiliary dataset by name, a HDF5 dataset reference may be used in the future (still to be evaluated).